tannerbohn/tannerbohn.github.io/linksaver.markdown

 **Url:** [https://www.scientificamerican.com/article/scientists-surprised-to-find-no-two-neurons-are-genetically-alike/](https://www.scientificamerican.com/article/scientists-surprised-to-find-no-two-neurons-are-genetically-alike/)

-- Accepted dogma holds thatalthough every cell in the body contains its own DNAthe genetic instructions in each cell nucleus are identical.
+- Accepted dogma holds that—although every cell in the body contains its own DNA—the genetic instructions in each cell nucleus are identical.
 But new research has now proved this assumption wrong.

-- There are actually several sources of spontaneous mutation in somatic (nonsex) cells, resulting in every individual containing a multitude of genomesa situation researchers term somatic mosaicism.
+- There are actually several sources of spontaneous mutation in somatic (nonsex) cells, resulting in every individual containing a multitude of genomes—a situation researchers term somatic mosaicism.

 - There are reasons to think somatic mosaicism may be particularly important in the brain, not least because neural genes are very active.